This is the 6th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Next, I am adding a dark blue ribbon pick.
 Refer to Video at 08:50

-The tip of the ribbon pick comes to just about the base of the top leaf.
-I’m attaching the ribbon picks to the main stems with two or three turns of the tape to just hold them in position.
+The tip of the ribbon pick comes to just about the top leaf base.
+I’m attaching the ribbon picks to the main stems with two or three turns of the tape to hold them in position.